Forty-Seven Days

-Forty-Seven Days: How Pershing's Warriors Came of Age to Defeat the German Army in World War I is a book by Mitchell Yockelson and published by NAL Caliber/New American Library about the Battles of the Meuse-Argonne.
+Forty-Seven Days: How Pershing's Warriors Came of Age to Defeat the German Army in World War I is a book by Mitchell Yockelson and published by NAL Caliber/New American Library about the Battles of the Meuse–Argonne offensive.

 Critical response

 The Washington Independent Review of Books described it as a "must read" and a general introduction to the United States' involvement in World War I.

 Kirkus Reviews described it as "accessible, elucidating study by a knowledgeable expert."